bengfarrell/rgf-blog/content/blog/2013-02-06-seigneurs-de-bergerac-2011-bergerac-sec.md

 [Tammy's Tastings](http://tammystastings.blogspot.com/2006/08/light-summer-pasta.html) on the 2005 vintage

-It's one of my favorite wines for keeping around the house -- it's a little bit fruity and just a tiny bit off-dry and goes with every food I've ever tried to serve it with.
+It's one of my favorite wines for keeping around the house—it's a little bit fruity and just a tiny bit off-dry and goes with every food I've ever tried to serve it with.

 [Feed Me/Drink Me](http://feedmedrinkme.blogspot.com/2007/04/winos-unite-tasting-notes.html) on the 2005 vintage